Intersection cohomology of the moduli space of Higgs bundles on a genus 2 curve

 \subsection{Unstable case}

 Consider the locus $\mathcal{NU}$ of stable Higgs bundles $(V,\Phi)$ where $V$ is an unstable vector bundle.
 Then there exists a line bundle $L$ of degree $d>0$ that fits an exact sequence

 with $M\in Pic^d(C)$.
-If $d>1$ the bundle $L^{-1}MK_C$ has no nonzero global section because it has negative degree, hence $L$ is $\Phi$-invariant for any Higgs field $\Phi\in H^0( End_0(V)\otimes K_C)$.
-The only case we have to check is $deg(L)=1$.
+If $d>1$ the bundle $L^{-1}MK_C$ has no non-zero global section because it has negative degree, hence $L$ is $\Phi$-invariant for any Higgs field $\Phi\in H^0( End(V)\otimes K_C)$.
+The only case to check is $deg(L)=1$.
 The line bundle $L^{-1}MK_C$ has degree 0: it has global sections if and only if it is trivial, that is $M=LK_C^{-1}$ with $L\in Pic^1(C)$.
-As a consequence, if there exists an unstable vector bundle $V$ which is stable as a Higgs bundle, then it must be an extension of the above form.
-We show the following result. \begin{prop} The locus $\mathcal{NU}$ of stable Higgs bundles $(V,\Phi)$ with $V$ unstable is isomorphic to a Zariski locally trivial $\co^5$-bundle on $Pic^1(C)$.
-As a consequence its E-polynomial is \end{prop}
+As a consequence, if there exists an unstable vector bundle $V$ which is stable as a Higgs bundle, then it must be an extension of the above form. \begin{prop} The locus $\mathcal{NU}$ of stable Higgs bundles $(V,\Phi)$ with $V$ unstable is isomorphic to a Zariski locally trivial $\co^5$-bundle on $Pic^1(C)$.
+As a consequence its $E-$polynomial is \end{prop}

 \begin{proof}

 \gr{Trivial case}\\ Consider $ V=L\oplus M$ with $L\in Pic^1(C)$ and $M=LK_C^{-1}$.
 Then

 Thus the generic Higgs field will be of the form